VerdantFox/blog_posts/posts/0015_async_python/async_python.md

         await update_bank(receiving_bank, amount)
 ```

-We use a `asyncio.Lock()` while executing the two `update_bank` functions.
-The lock prevents the **event loop** from releasing the current task to other tasks when it hits `await` statements for I/O-bound tasks as it normally does.
+We use an `asyncio.Lock()` while executing the two `update_bank` functions.
+The lock prevents the **event loop** from releasing the current task to other tasks when it hits `await` statements as it usually does.
 The result?
 The bug goes away.
 Because of the lock, the task fixes the "invalid state" **_before_** releasing execution to another task.
 However, the script also runs slower because it doesn't release for some of the waiting steps and thus runs less code concurrently.

 ### Unsafe threaded bank transfers

 Alternatively to `async`/`await`, we can perform the bank transfers concurrently with **threads**.
-Here's how that looks:
+Again, I'll first show how adding threads introduces a "race condition" bug.
+Here's the code:

 ```python
 # locks/3_threaded_unsafe.py